-Delicious pumpkin ravioli made entirely by hand – no special tools required!
+Delicious homemade pumpkin ravioli made entirely by hand – no special tools required!

 So, what are we waiting for?
-Roll up your sleeves, because this will get messy.
+Roll up your sleeves, because this pumpkin ravioli recipe will get messy.
 It’ll also be totally worth it.

 Start by gathering the ingredients that you’ll need for the pasta: flour, some kosher salt, a few eggs, and some olive oil.
 I bet you have it all already!